 Newcastle midfielder Matty Longstaff has been linked with a move away from the club this summer.

-It will be interesting to see if they can hold on to Matty Longstaff beyond this summer.
+It will be interesting to see if the two parties can agree on an extension before his contract expires.